u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 quanitifiable amount of products, such a units, weight, time, or size.
 Different :abbr:`UoMs (Units of Measure)` for weight, for example, can be kilos, pounds, ounces, grams, and so on.

-In Odoo, stock management and purchasing from suppliers are streamlined by specifying different :abbr:`UoMs (Units of Measure)` for both buying and selling products.
+In Thrive Bureau ERP, stock management and purchasing from suppliers are streamlined by specifying different :abbr:`UoMs (Units of Measure)` for both buying and selling products.

 .. image:: usage/uom-on-product-form.png